PrinceDavis19/PrinceDavis19/README.md

-## Hi there 👋
+## Hi there
-I am a male student currently taking a course in tellecomunication and IT learning coding in html and c.
-I currentlynit involved in any project but looking to collaborate in projects that may increase my experience in general. i can be found in email at princedavisokodhe19@gmail.com
+the whole file is about a time table to enable the running of a school the author of this timetable can be found in email at princedavisokodhe19@gmail.com

 <!--